Annai Illam: Production

 Ganesan recommended Madhavan as the director to Santhanam.
 The dialogues were written by Aaroor Dass.
 The song "Sigappu Vilakku" was filmed at the Life Insurance Corporation building in Madras.

 Soundtrack

 The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.

 Release and reception

 Annai Illam was released on 15 November 1963, and distributed by Sivaji Productions.
+It was previously scheduled for July 1963.
 Writing for Sport and Pastime, T. M. Ramachandran said, "The conventional and even illogical manner in which the story has been presented creates nothing but feelings of disdain for the makers of the film".
 A critic from Kalki said the cast performances were the film's only redeeming feature.
 The film become a hit at the box-office, running for over 100 days in theatres.

 Legacy

 Sivaji Ganesan's residence is named after the film's title.